divya-gopinath/chatterbox/README.md

 - ~~create welcome & end screen for calibration popup~~
 - ~~change "i have joined" to welcome message~~
 - ~~create "Recalibrate button"~~
-- remove console logs
+- ~~remove console logs~~

 #### JS TODO:
 - get rid of popup on page load
 - min-width of messages is currently set by name
 - disable scrolling when typing
 - add X button to calibration popup (Besides first one)
-- Make robust to same usernames
+- Make robust to same usernames (esp welcome message)
+- Look at saving gaze calibration data for multiple sessions?
+- remove gaze tracking and voice recording on popup (specifically recalibrate)